w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 The alternative can be provided directly in the [non-web document](#document) or [non-web software](#software) – or provided in an alternate version that satisfies the success criterion.</div>
 <div class="note wcag2ict software">

-See also the [Comments on Closed Functionality](#problematic-for-closed-audio-only-and-video-only-prerecorded).</div>
+For general guidance, see also the [comments on closed functionality](#comments-on-closed-functionality).
+For commentary on the individual success criterion, see [Success criteria problematic for closed functionality, Audio-only and Video-only (Prerecorded)](#problematic-for-closed-audio-only-and-video-only-prerecorded).</div>

 ##### captions-prerecorded